pactus-project/pactus.org/docs/guide/transaction-send.md

 ---
 id: transaction-send
-title: Send transaction
+title: Send Transaction
 ---

-# Send transaction
+# Send Transaction

 Send transaction is used to send values between the accounts.
-If receiver account doesn't exists it will be created.
+If the receiver account does not exist, it will be created.

 Send transaction has a payload like below: